 École du Samedi was founded in 2002 by two French teachers, Marc Mallet and Cynthia Mot, in response to the educational needs of the French community of Atlanta.
 During the first year, the school was based at Powers Ferry United Methodist Church in Marietta.
 In 2003, the school moved to the campus of Oakwood High School in West Cobb where it remained for the next three years.
 During these years enrollment grew from 60 students to 105 students.
 At that time, the board determined that the school needed to be located in a more central location to better serve our community.

-In the fall of 2006, Ecole du Samedi moved on the campus of the Atlanta International School and the enrollment reached 180 students in 2019-2020.
+In the fall of 2006, École du Samedi moved on the campus of the Atlanta International School and the enrollment reached 180 students in 2022-2023 school year.

-Although Ecole du Samedi has grown since its modest beginnings in 2002, its mission has remained the same.
-Ecole du Samedi aims at serving the needs of Francophiles and Francophones in the Atlanta area by providing a quality education in the French language for children age 18 months to 16 years.
+Although École du Samedi has grown since its modest beginnings in 2002, its mission has remained the same. École du Samedi aims at serving the needs of Francophile & Francophone families in the Atlanta area by providing a quality French education in the target language for children (starting at 18 months old) and adults.